Suremeo/cachemanager/README.md

 	item, _ := cache.Get("Suremeo")
 	println(item.Data.(string))

-	// Manually invalidate cache (usually it does it automatically when it expires)
+	// Manually remove something from cache (usually it does it automatically after it expires)

 	cache.Remove("Suremeo")